 Yup, I mentioned your unmentionables.
 Nuisances to your photos that you might not consider in advance?
 Bra straps and pantylines.
 Not to mention textured bras—those are trouble.
 When you pick your outfit, makes sure to coordinate your unders with your overs!

 I’ve had clients buy new outfits on the same day of our shoot, and you can bet they weren’t too comfortable in those outfits yet.
 Something you’ve never worn is unfamiliar and highly likely to make you uncomfortable.
 If you buy something new for a shoot, be sure to wear it in first, so it feels familiar and comfy.
 Yep, wear it, wash it, get used to that sucker.
 That said, I encourage you to raid your closet for what you already have.
 Picking something you’ve worn before, felt good in, and have been complimented on is a sure way to feel good for our shoot!

 06. Wear something you can move in

 If it’s too tight, too short, too wobbly, or too anything, you might want to rethink it.
 Choosing something comfortable enough for you to move around in is a top priority.
 Something that only looks good from one angle is not going to do you any favors from all the other angles we shoot!

 07. Accessories are your friend

 They can turn a simple outfit into a snazzy one, dress jeans up, dress a dress down… accessories help tell a story about your style.
-I encourage people to get playful with their accessories, especially if they help to bring a pop of color or intrigue to an otherwise simple look.
+In the above image, both members of this couple brought their own charming style forward, particularly thanks to their accessories.
+I encourage people to get playful with their details, especially if they help to bring a pop of color or intrigue to an otherwise simple look.

 If this article helped to power you up so you can totally dig your photoshoot, please let me know in the comments below, or better yet, share it with others!